Image

 Your peers in the program are likely to include artists and activists who wish to grow the conceptual and critical dimensions of their practices; political science and history graduates who find themselves drawn to art and aesthetics; mid-career professionals seeking to develop their thinking in new directions, and emerging scholars building a portfolio for further graduate study.
 Our alums have gone on to careers in the arts, curatorial positions, posts in arts administration, and further study in law school and PhD programs in visual culture, architectural theory, comparative literature, cinema studies, anthropology, and media studies, among others.

-Each student is assigned a mentor from among our dynamic faculty, whose work is situated around the aesthetics-and politics-nexus, and they teach books and courses that engage with political theory, democratic theory, and Latin American literature; anti-Blackness, policing, and settler-colonial nationalism; sovereignty, vulnerability, and biopolitics; art theory, literary theory and music philosophy; radical politics, pessimism, and the afterlives of media technologies; trans/queer futures, auto/self-theorization, and critical pedagogies; scripted spaces, urban erasure, and the archaeology of the present; political and aesthetic theories of autonomy; art’s role in struggle; and the critique of arts institutions and arts pedagogy.
+Each student is assigned a mentor from among our dynamic faculty, whose work is situated around the aesthetics-and politics-nexus.
+Faculty publications and courses engage with a range of subjects, including: political theory, democratic theory, and Latin American literature; anti-Blackness, policing, and settler-colonial nationalism; sovereignty, vulnerability, and biopolitics; art theory, literary theory and music philosophy; radical politics, pessimism, and the afterlives of media technologies; trans/queer futures, auto/self-theorization, and critical pedagogies; scripted spaces, urban erasure, and the archaeology of the present; political and aesthetic theories of autonomy; art’s role in struggle; and the critique of arts institutions and arts pedagogy.

 The lively, ongoing conversation within the program is expanded by our Critical Discourse in the Arts Lecture Series and Theorist in Residence sessions, which give students direct access to a diverse cross-section of scholars and theorists working on relevant questions.
 Past guests include Jacques Rancière, Gayatri Chakravorty Spivak, Judith Butler, Fred Moten, Lauren Berlant, N.Katherine Hayles, Jasbir Puar, McKenzie Wark, and Denise Ferreira da Silva, among many others.